 At-Home Face Lift Massage for Firmer, Smoother Skin

-by: Linda Robison / Facial Fitness Specialist
+By: Linda Robison / Facial Fitness Specialist.

 Woman lightly massaging her cheeks for firmer skin.

-How a facial massage lifts the face
+How facial massage affects the face

 • Fine lines and puffiness